 Vol. 11 No. 1 (2023): MJIR | The Malaysian Journal of International Relations

 All new submissions to the MJIR are automatically screened using Turnitin within the editorial system.
 Editors may also choose to run a similarity report at any other point during the review process or post-publication.
 The default similarity report view (inside Turnitin) gives the percentage of the text of the manuscript which has overlap with one or more published articles.

 Publication Ethics and Malpractice Statement

-To obtain permission to reproduce any content from other sources.
-Any breach of copyright laws will result in the rejection of the submitted material or its retraction after publication.
+- To obtain permission to reproduce any content from other sources.
+Any breach of copyright laws will result in rejection of the submitted material or its retraction after publication.